abhishekdipu/notes-dsa/Notes/1. Linear Data structure/5_Hash Tables/0_Info/1_basic/0_What are Hash Tables.md

 - Hash Tables gives quick lookup benefit.

-## Real life uses of hashtable
+## Real life uses of hashTable

 1. Spell checkers : to check/suggest word starting for some characters.
 2. Dictionaries : to check for that word
-3. Compilers : to lookup address of functions and varibale
+3. Compilers : to lookup address of functions and variable

 ## Hash-Table implementation in diff languages